-The Fairly OddParents – my thoughts on the show, its original brilliance and eventual fall from grace (Part I)
+The Fairly OddParents – my thoughts on the show, its original brilliance and eventual fall from grace (Part II)

 NOTE: this essay is divided in three parts.
-The second part will be posted soon.
+You can read Part I here.
+Part III will be posted soon.

 In this essay I will speak about my thoughts regarding The Fairly OddParents, a famed cartoon series by animator Butch Hartman, mainly centering around what attracted me to the series in the first place, how I've continued to view and regard the show as it has progressed from one season to another, as well as also touch upon what I'd consider to be its "twilight years" – the assumption being here that the show, at least in its original incarnation, is approaching its end.

 This second part of the essay starts with my views on the show's fifth season, which was made mostly without Hartman's presence and which I felt is when the show really started going down the drain.
 Then, I will talk about S6, which introduced us to Poof, and eventually delve into how the show's writing has changed from the earlier seasons.
 Finally, I will be examining several interviews as well as podcast audio featuring key members of the show's current crew talking about the writing process, the characters and so on, and give you my thoughts on all this.